Content moderation: Working conditions

-Employees work by viewing, assessing and deleting disturbing content, and may suffer psychological damage.
-Secondary trauma may arise, with symptoms similar to PTSD.
-Some large companies such as Facebook offer psychological support and increasingly rely on the use of Artificial Intelligence (AI) to sort out the most graphic and inappropriate content, but critics claim that it is insufficient.
+Employees work by viewing, assessing and deleting disturbing content.
+Wired reported in 2014, they may suffer psychological damage.
+In 2017, the Guardian reported secondary trauma may arise, with symptoms similar to PTSD.
+Some large companies such as Facebook offer psychological support and increasingly rely on the use of artificial intelligence to sort out the most graphic and inappropriate content, but critics claim that it is insufficient.
+In 2019, NPR called it a job hazard.
+Non-disclosure agreements are the norm when content moderators are hired.
+This makes moderators more hesitant to speak up about working conditions or organize.